cepunkt/turtle_stack/docs/kernel_unhinged.md

 ### 1. Wrong
 Violation of **locally self-referencing constraints**.
-"Wrong" is non-transferable.
-What survives in a vacuum (Neutron decay) is eliminated in a nucleus (Stability).
+"Wrong" is resolved immediatly, if there is a !wrong continuation.
+Every process has to adhere to all interacting constraints and survivors, non-transferable.

 ### 2. Chaos
 The **Eliminator**.